Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Spin-phonon coupling in free-space arrays

 \subsection{Correction to zero-point motion}

 Simple expressions for the zero-point motion corrections to the dispersion relation, Eq.~\eqref{eq:Correction_fast_motion_General}, can only be obtained in special cases.
-In the following we focus on two such cases.
-The case of isotropic trap frequencies, that we assume in Sec.~\ref{sec:transport} and the case where two trap frequency are equal, that we use in Sec.~\ref{sec:input-output}.
+In the following, we focus on two such cases: the case of isotropic trap frequencies, which we assume in Sec.~\ref{sec:transport}, and the case where two trap frequencies are equal, which we use in Sec.~\ref{sec:input-output}.

 For isotropic trap frequencies, such that $\eta_\alpha = \eta$ for all spatial directions $\alpha = x,y,z$, the second-order Lamb-Dicke correction to the dispersion relation takes the simple form